conda-forge/cfep/cfep-15.md

 ## Motivation

 Python 2.7 has been officially deprecated by the upstream developers and Anaconda Inc.
 Further, vs2008, used to build Python 2.7, is not supported on Azure.
-Finally, appveyor, which does have vs2008, will not support the per feedstock secrets needed for CFEP-13.
-Thus we will deprecate all of them in one step.
+Thus we will deprecate both here.

 ## Specification